vitringr/vault/nodes/Simplex Noise.md

 Generates smooth, natural-looking patterns.

-Can efficiently scale up to higher dimensions.
+Works by calculating contribution for each point from nearby direction [[Vector|Vectors]] in [[Simplex]] space.
+Transforms the [[Lattice]] from simplex space to normal square space, and vice versa.
+Square space helps with calculations, while simplex space is where the algorithm does the core work.

-**Simplex Space**: Uses the concept of [[Simplex]] space, constructing a lattice of simplex shapes, depending on the dimension.
+**Dimensions**: Can efficiently scale up to higher dimensions.
+Every dimension has its own simplex shape that the algorithm can use.

 **Efficiency**: Each point gets contribution from its surrounding vertices in simplex space.
 This can be more efficient than [[Perlin Noise]], as the vertices needed for calculation are reduced.